onweru/compose/exampleSite/content/docs/compose/customize.md

 The contents of the second file will be attached just before the `</body>` tag.

-Alternatively, if you want to use the `config.toml` to track your custom styles or scripts, declare them as slices under `[params]` like so:
+Alternatively, if you want to use the `hugo.toml` to track your custom styles or scripts, declare them as slices under `[params]` like so:

 ```toml
 ...